 The RJDTIF is part of the Integrated Rural Training Pipeline (IRTP) for Medicine measure announced by the Australian Government on 15 December 2015.
 The RJDTIF aims to work with regional training hubs to improve rural medical training and increase positive rural training experiences.

-Up to $18.6 million is available to support rural primary care placements for interns under the second round of the RJDTIF.
+Up to $18.6 million is available under the second round of the RJDTIF.

 The Integrated Rural Training Pipeline